CATH-summer-2017/domchop/doc/cathpost_python-module.md

 print(new)
 ```

-This one-liner will become handy if we'd like to see the result after 1000 rounds, it will just be
+This one-liner will become handy if we'd like to see the result after 1000 rounds, the code will just become

 ```python